Understanding Fragrance Oil Flash Points: A practical guide for candle makers

 This is the temperature where significant fragrance loss could occur

 In real-world candle making, this is rarely a concern.
-When fragrance oil is blended into wax, the resulting mixture behaves differently from either component on its own.
+When fragrance oil is blended into the wax, the resulting mixture behaves differently from either component on its own.
 The wax helps stabilise the fragrance, meaning it won’t simply evaporate away under normal pouring conditions.
+As long as you:

 Add fragrance at the recommended temperature